 Building 10, Room 10B10 10 Center Drive, Bethesda, MD 20892

-The goal of the Section on Ocular and Stem Cell Translational Research is to perform translational research on degenerative eye diseases using induced pluripotent stem (iPS) cell technology.
+The goal of the Ocular and Stem Cell Translational Research Unit is to perform translational research on degenerative eye diseases using induced pluripotent stem (iPS) cell technology.
 We are using this technology to develop in vitro disease models to study patient-specific disease processes, to set up high through drug screens, and to develop cell-based therapy for retinal degenerative disease.

 Our translational goals are focused on retinal pigment epithelium (RPE), a monolayer of highly polarized cells located in the back of the eye, whose apical processes inter-digitate with photoreceptor outer segments.
 RPE performs several functions that are absolutely critical for the health and integrity of photoreceptors.
 Some of these functions include regulating nutrient and metabolite flow, maintaining ionic homeostasis in the sub-retinal space, regenerating visual pigment, and phagocytizing shed photoreceptor outer segments.